DataFrame.head()

 2. Pandas Get the First N Rows of DataFrame using head()

-When you wanted to extract only the top N rows after all your filtering and transformations from the Pandas DataFrame use the head() method.
+When you want to extract only the top N rows after all your filtering and transformations from the Pandas DataFrame use the head() method.
 This function is used to get the top N rows from DataFrame or the top N elements from a Series.
 When using a negative number it returns all except the last N rows.
 When no param is used on head(), by default returns the top 5 rows.

 # By default get first n rows of DataFrame